MA (Counselling), PG Dip, Reg.MBACP

 Early morning and evening appointments available.

 I understand many people lead busy lives and finding time to see a counsellor can be difficult, especially living the fast-paced lifestyles most of us seem to have these days.

 Therefore, to help make it easier for you, I offer, both early morning and evening counselling appointments.
-You can book appointments from as early as 7am through until 8pm on Monday, Tuesday and Thursdays.
-On Wednesday 11am - 4pm.
+You can book appointments from as early as 7am through until 8pm on Monday &Tuesday's, Wednesday 11am - 8pm and Thursday 7am - 3pm.

 As a registered member of the British Association of Counsellors and Psychotherapists (BACP), I am bound by their Ethical Framework.
 Their principles and values are important to me and I adhere to them in my counselling practice.